shivannis/xandr-docs-public/xandr-docs/articles/curate/migration-to-microsoft-identity-platform-login.md

     :::image type="content" source="media/b.png" alt-text="A screenshot of the Action Required: Create a Microsoft Account screen.":::

-1. In the **Sign in** page, enter Email ID associated with your Xandr account login and click **Next**.
-If you have registered a different email ID for Microsoft products, ensure that the Xandr platform account matches the email used to log in to Microsoft.
-If they do not match, contact the designated person with the role of **User Manager** from your organization to do the needful or you can raise a ticket on the [Xandr Customer Support Portal](https://help.xandr.com/s/login/).
+1. In the **Sign in** page, enter Email ID associated with your Microsoft Advertising account login and click **Next**.
+If you have registered a different email ID for Microsoft products, ensure that the Microsoft Advertising platform account matches the email used to log in to Microsoft.
+If they do not match, contact the designated person with the role of **User Manager** from your organization to do the needful or you can raise a ticket on the [Microsoft Advertising Customer Support Portal](https://help.xandr.com/s/login/).

     :::image type="content" source="media/c.png" alt-text="A screenshot of the Microsoft sign in page.":::